WSTG - Latest

 <TITLE>, in order to return relevant search results.
 If the

-robots.txt file is not updated during the lifetime of the web site, and in-line HTML meta tags that instruct robots not to index content have not been used, then it is possible for indexes to contain web content not intended to be included by the owners.
-Website owners may use the previously mentioned
+robots.txt file is not updated during the lifetime of the site, and in-line HTML meta tags that instruct robots not to index content have not been used, then it is possible for indexes to contain web content not intended to be included by the owners.
+Site owners may use the previously mentioned

 robots.txt, HTML meta tags, authentication, and tools provided by search engines to remove such content.